lemon-markets/pip-i18next/README.md

 We figured out we would write our own module that would improve the life of a Python developer in this area.

 **Please note that this project is in the early development phase.**
+This project is an open source project.
+We would really appreciate if you could help us to improve it.
+Fell free to report any issue or suggest a new feature.

 ## Installation